OPEN MORNING – Saturday 26 January between 10:00 and 12:30 – find out more

-LATEST NEWS – THE BUILDING WORK BEGINS
+LATEST NEWS – THE BUILDING WORK CONTINUES

 The fencing has been put in place for safety and protection of the community – animals, children and the curious – so please don’t be tempted to try to access the site to take a closer look.
 Access for dog walkers, ramblers and cyclists to the footpath up alongside the vineyard is via the pedestrian gate from the village hall car park, passing alongside the tennis courts.